Transformative governance for food systems and biodiversity, 3 December

 Agriculture and food systems: EU policies, strategies and regulation

-• Joanna Drake, Deputy Director General, DG RTD (TBC)
+• Joanna Drake, Deputy Director General, DG RTD

-• Richard Zaltzman, EIT Food
+• Richard Zaltzman, CEO, EIT Food

 • Christine Chemnitz, Director, Agora Agriculture

-Biodiversity: Global, European and national strategies and regulations
+Biodiversity: Global and European strategies and regulations

-• Carsten Rahbek, University of Copenhagen
+• Carsten Rahbek, Professor, University of Copenhagen

 • Paula Harrison, IPBES co-chair Nexus report